c3lang/c3c/README.md

 - Learning C3 should be easy for a C programmer.
 - Data is inert.
 - Avoid "big ideas" & the "more is better" fallacy.
-- Dare introducing some conveniences not "close to metal" if the value is great.
+- Introduce some higher level conveniences where the value is great.

 ### In what ways do C3 differ from C?